Semi-feral: Species of semi-feral animals

 Semi-feral or stray cats live in proximity to humans who may be accustomed to their presence but have no owner; they are distinct from feral cats, which have no regular food source.
 They are usually regularly fed in locations where food is left for no one cat in particular, and they find shelter "accidentally", such as in farm buildings, and sometimes deliberately from humans.
 A common reason to tolerate and even nourish these cats is so they kill vermin, or because of a general favorable feeling toward cats.
-Usually semi-ownership of cats contributes to cat overpopulation and excessive breeding when people nourish but not neuter the cats.
-This can be disastrous for wild animal species, especially birds and a great number of bird species have become extinct because of domesticated cats which were not kept inside.
+Usually semi-ownership of cats contributes to cat overpopulation and excessive breeding when people nourish but do not neuter the cats.
+Some studies claim this can be disastrous for wild animal species, especially birds and a great number of bird species have become extinct because of domesticated cats which were not kept inside, although this is disputed in the scientific literature.

 Of horse breeds, the French Camargue was once thought of as a wild species, though increased contact with humans has made it semi-feral.
 These horses still breed in herds and graze throughout plains unhindered, though ranchers (known as gardians, "Camargue cowboys", and manadiers, "ranchers") regularly round them up to check on newborn foals.
 If captured, Camargue horses, generally steady-footed and considered reliable, are usually used to herd cattle.
 Other types of mostly free-ranging horses, such as those in Iberia and the Exmoor, New Forest, Fell pony and Dartmoor ponies, have owners which distinguishes them from truly feral horses, such as the American Mustang or Australian Brumby.